120arthur/ExplidingCar/README.md

 ## Conclusion

-The project achieves modularity and scalability, facilitating code maintenance and further development.
+The project achieves modularity and scalability.

 ## Memory Report